torvalds/linux/Documentation/process/security-bugs.rst

 Security bugs
 =============

-Linux kernel developers take security very seriously.
+GNU/Linux kernel developers take security very seriously.
 As such, we'd like to know when a security bug is found so that it can be fixed and disclosed as quickly as possible.
-Please report security bugs to the Linux kernel security team.
+Please report security bugs to the GNU/Linux kernel security team.

 The security team and maintainers almost always require additional information beyond what was initially provided in a report and rely on